smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East is a low-income neighborhood

-"...in the heat of this low-income neighborhood."
+“…in the heat of this low-income neighborhood.”

 #### Explanation

 The CSAs that include Broadway East rank near the bottom in terms of average household income (at 45 and 48 out of 55) and percent below the poverty line (10 and 14).

 #### Supporting Code